Vasu77df/GitLab-Container-Repo-Cleaner/README.md

-# Setup of the Gitlab Container registry deletor program as Scheduled job
+# Setup of the Gitlab Container registry cleaner program as Scheduled job

 ## For Windows : Setting up task schedular
- - The deletor program would require python3 to installed if not avaiable in the system.
+ - The cleaner program would require python3 to installed if not avaiable in the system.
 It can be downloaded and installed [here](https://www.python.org/downloads/).

  - The dependency libraries have to then be installed.
 This is done by opening Powershell navigating to the program folder and installing the requriments by using the following command.